aemixdp/utils4u/README.md

 #### EventLogger

-Generic event looger.
+Generic event logger.
 After binding, makes a `Debug.Log` calls printing names and args on every fired event of all the components of some gameobject and all of its children (at any hierarchical depth).
 Looks like this:

 ![eventlogger](https://raw.githubusercontent.com/aemxdp/utils4u/master/eventlogger.png)